sudoankit/sudoankit.github.io/sigma.md

 Hall of fame:

 - [Clash Royale, Supercell](https://clashroyale.com) <font color="gold">&#x2605;</font>.
 Easily the best mobile game I have played.
 Deep amazing stategic plays and every, every game is unique.
 Brilliant game design.
 This "card based real time tower rush multiplayer" game is worth playing.
-I have invested over 250 hours on this.

 - [Opus Magnum, Zachtronics](http://www.zachtronics.com/opus-magnum/) <font color="gold">&#x2605;</font>, [Steam, MacOS] :- puzzle-based programming game which gives you absolute freedom to craft and create machines to accomplish alchemical tasks.
 It's satisfying, it's complex and it pushes you to optimize your solutions.
 If you're into programming, please, play this masterpiece by Zachtronics.